Undergraduate Transfer Students

 - The University has no need-based aid available for international transfer applicants who are not U.S. citizens or eligible non-citizens.
 Transfer admission will not be offered to international applicants with demonstrated financial need.

 For more information on need-based financial aid, visit the Office of Student Financial Aid and Undergraduate Scholarships website.

-International students interested in transferring to Vanderbilt University must submit the required application materials listed below.
-Moreover, international students are required to submit the TOEFL or the IELTS unless a student has been engaged in an English speaking curriculum for at least three years, including any time spent in college.
-The TOEFL/IELTS requirement may also be waived for a student who has scored above 600 on the SAT Critical Reading.
+International students interested in transfer to Vanderbilt must submit the required application materials, including official results of the TOEFL, TOEFL Special Home Edition, IELTS, PTE Academic, or Duolingo English Test unless a student has been engaged in an English-speaking curriculum for at least three years, including time spent in college.
+The language proficiency requirement may also be waived for a student who has scored a 33 or above on the SAT Reading Test (administered March 2016 and later) or a 26 on the English section of the ACT.
 All application materials, including materials from nationally or internationally accredited colleges and secondary schools, must be submitted in English or must be translated by a professional translating service (please visit EducationUSA if you have questions regarding translating services).

-Financial aid is not available for international transfer students.
-It is the responsibility of the student to secure funding.
+IMPORTANT – Financial aid is not available for international transfer students, and international students who indicate that they are applying for Financial Aid will not be admitted.
+It is the responsibility of the student to secure his or her own funding to meet Vanderbilt's full cost of attendance.
 For financial aid purposes, students are considered to be international if they do not meet the eligibility criteria to receive federal student financial assistance.
 (To qualify for federal assistance, students must be United States citizens or eligible non-citizens.)
 International transfer students with financial need should investigate external sources of financial aid.

 Vanderbilt University participates in the Yellow Ribbon program.
 Learn more here.